clausand82-dev/world-spil/README.md

 - small fixes and tweaks
 - can't buy addons and start jobs and research in buildings you don't own
 - optimized some javascript code
+- fold-out is back on dashboard for passiv yield reosurces

 TO-DO IN SAME BRANCH
 - buff system